FaridSafi/react-native-gifted-chat/README.md

   position: 'left', // left for received messages, right for sent messages, center for server messages
   date: new Date(),
   view: null, // A custom Bubble view - the view will receive the message attributes as props
+  imageView: null, // Returns custom Image view to display image (avatar) for the message
   status: 'Seen', // if status is 'ErrorButton', a re-send button will be displayed
   // ...any attributes you want
 };